Everlane shares stories and photographs of their first tier and some of their second tier suppliers.

-🔎 Everlane shares a breakdown of the cost of each product with its customers in order to demonstrate what the brand terms radical transparency.
+Everlane shares a breakdown of the cost of some of its products with its customers in order to demonstrate what the brand terms radical transparency.

-/ Everlane estimated in July 2015 that it has over 10,000 factory workers around the world.
+/ Everlane estimates that it has over 10,000 factory workers around the world.

 / In December 2015, Bloomberg reported that Everlane’s sales in 2013 were $12 million and $24 million in 2014.
 PrivCo, a firm that tracks private companies, estimates Everlane’s revenue could be $35 million in 2015.
 Everlane no longer shares sales information publicly.

 / In October 2015, Racked reported that in the last 12 months, Everlane had sold almost 30,000 pairs of shoes.

 / Everlane shares a map of where its first and second tier suppliers are located however the brand does not publicly share a list of its suppliers names and addresses.
 In December 2015, Bloomberg reported that Everlane says it doesn’t publish the names of its factories on its website for competitive reasons.

 / The brand shares stories and photographs of its first tier and some of its second tier suppliers.